twisted-pear/mcfd/README.md

 authentication and encryption.
 The permutation used for spongewrap is the [Keccak](http://keccak.noekeon.org/) permutation.

-For random number generation mcfd relies exclusively on /dev/urandom for now.
+For random number generation mcfd relies exclusively on the linux `getrandom` syscall for now.

 I reused parts of the testing code from the Keccak code package.
 The Curve25519 implementation was written by Adam Langley and can be found